Solomoriah/PollyReports/docs/docs.rst

     *pagefooter* is a Band object which is printed at the bottom of each page.
     When the pagefooter Band is generated, it receives the row of data that will appear as the first on the page.

+    *reportheader* is a Band object which is printed after the page header on the very first page of the report.
+When the reportheader is generated, it receives the row of data that will appear first on the page.

     *reportfooter* is a Band object which is printed at the very end of the report.
 When the reportfooter Band is generated, it receives the row of